clemsonciti/palmetto-documentation/docs/basic/new.md

 ## Obtaining an account

+**ACCOUNT SUBMISSION FORM IS CURRENTLY UNDER MAINTENANCE AND WILL BE BACK VERY SHORTLY**

 An account is required to access and use the Palmetto cluster.
 All Clemson University students, faculty and staff can request an account following the procedure detailed below: